msfs11/itsm/HR/Onboarding.md

 - to help with non-work matters, like how to make an appointment or where to get lunch.

 ## Employee
-A new employee themselfs should:
+A new employee themselves should:
 - show responsibility and discipline
 - follow the adaptation plan